maribelduran/100-days-of-code/log2.md

 **Today's Progress:**
 * Submitted solution to a take home test that consisted of merging log sources
 * Researched FrontEnd Masters courses
-* Worked on a few CodeWars Problems
+* Worked on 2 CodeWars Problems
 * Replied to recruiter emails